-Before you demand a “data-driven” justice system, make sure you know who is actually behind the wheel.
+Before you demand an “evidence-based” or “data-driven” justice system, make sure you know who is actually doing the driving.

-Are wealthy neighborhoods relatively free of violence because non-violent people decide to live there, or do structural and economic advantages lead to lower rates of violence?
-Reasonable answers to this question would suggest a range of public safety policies, but research tends to concentrate on one approach– individual interventions.
+Here’s the key question: Are wealthy neighborhoods relatively free of violence because so many inherently non-violent people decided to live there, or do the structural and economic advantages of wealthier neighborhoods themselves lead to lower rates of violence?
+Reasonable answers to this question would suggest a range of public safety policies, but research often concentrates on just one — individual interventions to address anti-social behaviors.

-When someone tells you “what research says” about how to reduce crime and violence, remember they’re describing a research base created by people and organizations with opinions, values, and self-interest.
+Just remember, when someone tells you “what research says” about effective ways to reduce crime and violence, they’re describing a research base that was created by people and organizations with opinions, values, and self-interests.